Say what? Pro class riders explain their SuperEnduro night in Poland

 Taddy Blazusiak has been the star of every Polish SuperEnduro round for more than a decade now.
 The crowd love him, his determination to give it everything and the way he always ramps it up a notch bouyed by the Polish cheers.

-But a bad start here, a couple of mistakes there plus lady luck blowing against him meant the podium result just don’t come for Taddy, no matter how hard he tried...
+But a bad start here, a couple of mistakes there plus lady luck blowing against him meant the podium result just didn’t come for Taddy, no matter how hard he tried...

 “The race didn’t really go to plan, didn’t really come to us, you know?”
 Taddy explains.
 “I felt really good – the speed was there, the bike was awesome, fitness was good, my shoulder was quite good – and then I just kept crashing.